polterguy/polterguy.github.io/documentation/magic/components/log/index.md

 You can also filter your server's log, looking for specific items, to find bugs happening as your system is being used.
 Notice, if you created a cloudlet at Aista.com, by default all log entries older than 2 weeks will be automatically deleted to avoid exhausting your cloudlet's persistent storage.

+## Creating your own log items from Hyperlambda

 You can create your own log entries using Hyperlambda code such as the following.

 ```
 log.info:Something important happened